contrabandKC/workDayScheduler/README.md

 # workDayScheduler

-Create a work day scheduler for a nine hour shift. use time to keep track of what hours it is. save the todo in local storage. added a button to clear the schedule
+Create a work day scheduler for a nine hour shift. use time to keep track of what hour the user is on. save the todo in local storage. added a button to clear the schedule